pmorch/keepassxc-wiki/Building-KeePassXC.md

 ```

 # Building using the release-tool
-Starting with version 2.1.1, KeePassXC ships with a `release-tool` that automates building release packages.
+Starting with version 2.1.1, KeePassXC ships with a `release-tool` that automates building release packages from a specified release tag (the `--version parameter`).
 To see a help listing for the command, download and unpack the source code as described in the section [On Linux](#on-linux), change into the source directory and run
 ```
 ./release-tool help
 ```